Search This Blog

 4. Bringing out the best in others

 I once heard a definition of success that read, “My success is defined by how soon I eliminate myself.”
-It struck with me so much that I never focus on job security by staying in the comfort zone of siloed expertise.
+It struck me so much that I never focus on job security by staying in the comfort zone of siloed expertise.
 Instead, I focus on employability where I develop others to expand on the paths that I have found or allow them to find a new paths to make things even more productive.
 This succession planning is critical for one to be unplugged from one’s current responsibilities and be available for the next opportunity that may knock.
 A few suggestions to consider at this point on this forefront are below.

 · Do you have a mentor yourself to help you see beyond your own blind spots?